- University of Chicago Law School, J.D. 1991

 - Cravath, Swaine & Moore LLP, Associate in New York (1991 – 1995)

-- One of three arbitrators in multiple ICDR arbitrations brought by regional sub-contractors against a U.S. government contractor for logistics support to augment U.S. military forces.
+- Party-appointed arbitrator in multiple ICDR cases brought by regional sub-contractors against U.S. government contractor for logistics support to augment U.S. military forces in Middle East.

-- One of three arbitrators in a Hong Kong International Arbitration Centre arbitration involving alleged breach of shareholders' agreement for operation of post-secondary education programs in China.
+- Party-appointed arbitrator in HKIAC case involving alleged breach of shareholders' agreement for operation of post-secondary education programs in China.

-- Member of ad hoc Committee regarding the application for annulment of the arbitral award rendered in the Magyar Farming v.
-Hungary arbitration.
+- Member of ad hoc Committee in annulment proceeding in Magyar Farming v.
+Hungary.
 ICSID Case No. ARB/17/27.

-- Member of ad hoc Committee regarding the application for annulment of the arbitral award rendered in the Alghanim v.
-Jordan arbitration.
+- Member of ad hoc Committee in annulment proceeding in Alghanim v.
+Jordan.
 ICSID Case No. ARB/13/38.

 - Representation of ABS Global, a Hong Kong-based satellite operator, against the Korean telecommunications company KTSat Corporation in ICC arbitration to invalidate the sale of a satellite to ABS on grounds including national security concerns.
 KTSat’s claims dismissed, ABS’s ownership of the satellite affirmed, and damages awarded to ABS for mitigation of KTSat’s breaches.